 Poxvirus infection may cause cutaneous, diphtheritic, or systemic infections based on the strain of virus, route of exposure, affected species, and age and health of the bird.
 The cutaneous form appears as nodular proliferations or wartlike lesions on the unfeathered skin around the eyes, beak, nares, and legs.
 The diphtheritic form is characterized by lesions on the mucosa, tongue, pharynx, and larynx.
 The septicemic form is characterized by a ruffled appearance, depression, cyanosis, anorexia, and wartlike tumors of the skin.
 The cutaneous form is most commonly seen in psittacines and raptors.

-Viscerotropic velogenic Newcastle disease Newcastle Disease and Other Paramyxovirus Infections read more (VVND), caused by a paramyxovirus group 1, affects most avian species and is a significant threat to the poultry industry.
+Viscerotropic velogenic Newcastle disease Newcastle Disease and Other Paramyxovirus Infections read more (VVND), caused by a paramyxovirus group 1, affects most avian species and is an important threat to the poultry industry.
+It is rare in captive-bred parrots housed indoors.
 Transmission is by respiratory aerosols, fecal contamination of food or water, direct contact with infected birds, and fomites.

 Birds may be asymptomatic or die acutely.
 Clinical signs include depression, anorexia, weight loss, sneezing, nasal discharge, dyspnea, conjunctivitis, bright yellow-green diarrhea, ataxia, head bobbing, and opisthotonos.
 In prolonged cases, unilateral or bilateral wing and leg paralysis, chorea, torticollis, and dilated pupils also may be seen.
-Primary differential diagnoses include other paramyxoviruses (non-Newcastle), psittacine proventricular dilatation syndrome Avian Bornavirus / Proventricular Dilatation Disease Avian polyomavirus (APV) causes disease in young parrots.
+Primary differential diagnoses include other paramyxoviruses Other Paramyxovirus Infections Avian polyomavirus (APV) causes disease in young parrots.
+There are two forms of the disease based on affected species: budgerigar fledgling disease and non-budgerigar polyoma infection.
+Both... read more (non-Newcastle), psittacine proventricular dilatation syndrome Avian Bornavirus / Proventricular Dilatation Disease Avian polyomavirus (APV) causes disease in young parrots.
 There are two forms of the disease based on affected species: budgerigar fledgling disease and non-budgerigar polyoma infection.
 Both... read more , and heavy metal toxicosis Heavy Metal Toxicosis Lead toxicosis is commonly reported in companion birds as well as in free-ranging avian species, especially waterfowl.
 In pet birds, toxicosis often occurs from ingestion of metal in the home... read more .
 Lesions include hepatomegaly, splenomegaly, petechial or ecchymotic hemorrhages on serosal surfaces of all viscera and air sacs, airsacculitis, and excess straw-colored peritoneal fluid.
 Diagnosis is traditionally via viral isolation, but agar gel immunodiffusion tests that can be performed on whole blood or serum are available.

 There are several less pathogenic strains of paramyxovirus.
 Paramyxovirus groups 2 and 3 are endemic in aviculture.
 Paramyxovirus group 2 causes mild illness in passerines and a more serious disease in psittacines.
 Clinical signs in psittacines include tracheitis, pneumonia, and enteritis.
 Paramyxovirus group 3 is reported most frequently in Neophema spp, lovebirds, and gouldian finches and typically causes mild disease.
 Clinical signs may be absent, and disease results in acute death.
 In disease of longer duration, respiratory signs, pancreatitis, and torticollis may occur.